SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    -> var item = ShoppingListItem()

-Because all properties of the ``ShoppingListItem`` class have default values, and because it is a base class with no superclass, ``ShoppingListItem`` automatically gains a default initializer implementation that creates a new instance with all of its properties set to their default values.
+Because all properties of the ``ShoppingListItem`` class have default values, and because it's a base class with no superclass, ``ShoppingListItem`` automatically gains a default initializer implementation that creates a new instance with all of its properties set to their default values.
 (The ``name`` property is an optional ``String`` property,